Dehumidifier for 3000 Square Feet

 Portable dehumidifiers have practical limits.

 They manage airborne moisture within a defined zone.
-They do not equalize humidity across closed rooms or multiple floors.
+They do not equalize humidity across closed rooms, distant corners, multiple floors, or a whole house with poor airflow.